Configuration

 Roadiz uses Symfony Mailer for email handling.
 Symfony Mailer Setup

-Ensure your email sender is from a validated domain to avoid being blacklisted.
+Check that your envelope sender address is from a validated domain (i.e. SPF, DKIM) to avoid being blacklisted.

 Image Processing